“When she looked down she knew she was too late.”

 The woman looked up in horror to see her husband standing in the attic window.
-His eyes were a solid black and his skin was yellow and scaly.
-She averted her eyes immediately, but her the little girl wasn’t so lucky.
+His eyes were solid black and his skin was yellow and scaly.
+She averted her eyes immediately, but the little girl wasn’t so lucky.

 She grabbed her daughter to run but the little girl was as heavy as stone.